 Laser surgery.
 The doctor uses a narrow beam of high-intensity light to remove cancerous tissue.

 Cryosurgery.
 The doctor uses liquid nitrogen to freeze and kill abnormal cells.

 Mohs micrographic surgery, also called microscopically controlled surgery.
-The dermatologist shaves off a skin cancer, one layer at a time, until all cells in a layer appear to be normal cells when viewed under a microscope.
+A dermatologist uses this type of surgery to shave off skin cancer.
+He or she does this a layer at a time until all cells in a layer look like normal cells when viewed under a microscope.

 Endoscopy.
 The doctor inserts a thin, flexible tube with a light and camera on the tip into the body.
 This device is called an endoscope.
 It may be inserted into the mouth, rectum, or vagina to examine the internal organs.
-During an endoscopic procedure, it is possible to remove samples of potentially abnormal tissue for further examination.
+During this procedure, the doctor might remove samples of suspicious tissue to examine further.
 Learn more about types of endoscopy.